piotrmgs/puiseux-cvnn/README.md

+---

+## About this repo
+This repository contains the complete, reproducible codebase that accompanies the paper *“Newton-Puiseux Analysis for Interpretability and Calibration of Complex-Valued Neural Networks”*.

+It implements our end-to-end pipeline – from data preprocessing through CVNN training to Newton-Puiseux-based local analysis – for both a controlled synthetic benchmark and the MIT-BIH Arrhythmia corpus.

+---

 # Newton‑Puiseux Analysis for Interpretability and Calibration of CVNNs

 ## Overview
 This repository provides the full codebase and reproducible scripts for our Newton‑Puiseux framework, which enhances interpretability and calibration of complex‑valued neural networks (CVNNs).
 We demonstrate our approach on both a controlled synthetic dataset and the MIT‑BIH arrhythmia corpus.

+---

 ## Project Structure
 ```